paolinodavide/direct-inversion/README.md

 ```
 project-root/
 ├── forceIBI/                # Core scripts and modules
-│   ├── gr_borgis.py         # Contains the main function for Borgis Formula implementation
+│   ├── gr_borgis.jl         # Contains the main function for Borgis Formula implementation
-│   ├── grinter_parallel.py  # Contains the main potential convergence loop
+│   ├── grinter_parallel.jl  # Contains the main potential convergence loop
-│   ├── *.py                 # Python scripts
-│   ├── *.pyx                # Cython code
+│   ├── utils.jl             # Auxiliary functions for the inversion loop
+|   ├── ...
+|   ├── *.py                 # All python files used for pre- and post-processing
-│   ├── *.cpp                # (Deprecated) C++ scripts
+│   └── README.md            # This file
+|
+├── inputs/
-│   ├── *.sh                 # Utility shell scripts
+│   ├── configs/             # Where configurations should be stored
-│   ├── README.md            # This file
+│   ├── configs_bin/         # Auto-generated directory with binary-converted input files
-│   └── utils/               # Utility modules
+│   └── params.json          # Params for the inversion
-│       └── *.py
-├── configs/                 # Input configuration folders (e.g., config_iter_0)
-├── configs_npy/             # Serialized config data (NumPy)
+|
-└── Results/                 # Output directory (auto-generated)
+└── outputs/                 # Output directory (auto-generated)
 ```
----
-## 📝 Notes
-- Do **not** place configuration folders inside subdirectories — they must be located directly in the project root.
-- The `gen_pos.py` script is now deprecated and no longer required.
-- The `format_data.py` script now also converts files from `.dat` to `.npy`.
-- The `Results/` folder will be created automatically if it doesn't exist.
-- Target RDFs and waiting time lists should be saved in the `project-root` directory.
-- Cache is stored to improve performance; however, outdated caches might lead to ineffective runs.
-To address this, `grinter_parallel` includes a routine to reset the `forceIBI/__pycache__` directory at each run, clearing the cache.
-However, this may not always suffice.
-An additional run should resolve the issue in such cases.